sandboxie-plus/sandboxie-docs/docs/Content/SandboxieControl.md

 ### Overview

-Sandboxie Control is the graphical front end to Sandboxie, and can control most aspects of Sandboxie.
+Sandboxie Control is the graphical front end to Sandboxie Classic, and can control most aspects of Sandboxie.
 These are some of the things that you can do with it:

 *   Start and stop programs under the supervision of Sandboxie
 *   View files inside the sandbox